trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrexportfields.md

 You can view new and previous IPDR queries in the IPDR Dashboard.

-:::note navigation
+:::info navigation

-Login as dotuser-> Goto IPDR Logs-> IPDR Dashboard
+:point_right: Login as dotuser&rarr; Goto IPDR Logs&rarr; IPDR Dashboard

 :::